TomEnglish/CT_CSS_Project_v2/ReadMe.md

 --Event pages are clear, engaging, and structured with semantic HTML and CSS styling.   x

 Instructor Feedback Response
 --Actively seeks, integrates, and applies feedback for significant improvement.
+TBD

 CSS Styling
 --CSS is applied creatively and consistently, achieving a polished, professional look.   x

 Responsive Design
---Fully responsive using media queries, adapting seamlessly across screen sizes.
+--Fully responsive using media queries, adapting seamlessly across screen sizes.  !!!

 Final Submission
 --Website is fully functional, styled, and meets all project requirements.